 Edward’s words have always stayed with me and I continuously strive to BE MORE but my time on the mountain has simply deepened my understanding of what that really means.

-Over the next couple of weeks I will share with you my Kilimanjaro experience, conquering myself and the mountain and the lessons learned along the way.
+Kilimanjaro was avery personal experience for me.
+I will always treasure the memories, be grateful for my Kilimanjaro experience, conquering myself and the mountain and the lessons learned along the way.

 Do you have a personal mountain to conquer?
 What is holding you back?